conan-io/docs/integrations/other.rst

 There are two ways in which generators can be contributed:

-- Forking and adding the new generator in the conan codebase.
+- Forking and adding the new generator in the Conan codebase.
 This will be a built-in generator.
-  It might have a much slower release and update cycle, it needs to pass some tests before being accepted, but it has the advantage than no extra things are needed to use that generator (once released in conan)
+  It might have a much slower release and update cycle.
+It needs to pass some tests before being accepted, but it has the advantage than no extra things are needed to use that generator (once released in Conan)
 - Creating a custom :ref:`generator package <dyn_generators>`.
 You can write a ``conanfile.py`` and add the custom logic for a generator inside that file, then upload, refer and depend on it as any other package.
-These generators have to be discovered (search), but they have many advantages: much faster release cycles, independent from the main conan codebase, can be versioned, so backward compatibility and upgrades are much easier.
+These generators have to be discovered (search), but they have many advantages: much faster release cycles, independent from the main Conan codebase, can be versioned, so backward compatibility and upgrades are much easier.